-Due to the current Corona Virus Pandemic, the observatory has suspended its operations until the end of September.
-We apologize for any inconvenience this may have caused you. if conditions change we will update this notice.
+Due to the current uncertainties associated with the COVID-19 Pandemic and the upcoming flu season, the observatory board of directors has suspended operations for the remainder of the year, through December 31, 2020.
+We apologize for any inconvenience but the safety of our visitors and volunteers is our number one priority. if conditions change we will update this notice.

 Rocky Mountain National Park Astronomy Programs